The following Saints, Novenas, and Gatherings are associated with Holy Redeemer Parish

 When falsely accused by a pregnant woman of being the father of her child, he retreated to silence; she later recanted and cleared him, and thus began his association as patron of all aspects of pregnancy.
 Reputed to bilocate and read consciences.
 His last will consisted of the following small note on the door of his cell: "Here the will of God is done, as God wills, and as long as God wills."St. Gerard's Novena is facilitated each year by the parish clergy in conjunction with priests from the Redemptorist Order, here in Dundak.

-Padre Pio Triduum: Saint Pio
+Padre Pio Triduum: Each May

 Born to a southern Italian farm family, the son of Grazio, a shepherd.
 At age 15 he entered the novitiate of the Capuchin friars in Morcone, and joined the order at age 19.
 Suffered several health problems, and at one point his family thought he had tuberculosis.
 Ordained at age 22 on 10 August 1910.